GeveoAu/blog/_posts/2021-11-04-Quick-dive-into-Nginx.md

 sudo apt install nginx
 ```

-After the installation if we go to our ip address on the browser, we’ll see the default nginx page.
+After the installation if we go to our ip address or the localhost on the browser, we’ll see the default nginx page.

 <img src="/img/cd_3_2021_11_04.png"/>